yj7082126/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- May 4, 2025:
+    - Added training and inference for FramePack-F1 (experimental feature).
+See [FramePack documentation](./docs/framepack.md) for details.

 - May 1, 2025:
     - Added features to the inference code of FramePack, such as latent padding specification and custom prompt specification.
 See [FramePack documentation](./docs/framepack.md#inference) for details.
         - The behavior when specifying the section start image has changed (it no longer automatically sets latent padding to 0, so the start image is used as a reference image).
 To maintain the previous behavior (force the section start image), specify `--latent_padding 0,0,0,0` (specify 0 for each section).